skorasaurus/cleboundaries/README.md

-After initially relying upon the Volkman and 1968 maps, I realized that I could use historic plat maps from Sanborn and Hopkins some which are available from the [Cleveland Public Library\'s Digital Map Collection](https://cplorg.contentdm.oclc.org/digital/collection/p4014coll24) and [The Library of Congress](https://www.loc.gov/collections/sanborn-maps/?fa=location:ohio%7Clocation:cuyahoga+county)
+After initially relying upon the Volkman and 1968 maps, I realized that I could use historic plat maps from Sanborn and Hopkins some which are available from the [Cleveland Public Library's Digital Map Collection](https://cplorg.contentdm.oclc.org/digital/collection/p4014coll24) and [The Library of Congress](https://www.loc.gov/collections/sanborn-maps/?fa=location:ohio%7Clocation:cuyahoga+county)